rahulmg23/G20-Countries-Economic-Indicators-Analysis/README.md

-# Global Economic Indicators Analysis
+# G20 Countries Economic Indicators Analysis

 Exploring key economic trends and global development indicators such as GDP, GNI, Inflation, FDI, Literacy, and more — to understand how various macroeconomic factors influence growth and sustainability across countries.